 5. Don’t worry about gifts for the guests

 Some people might think you’re selfish for not providing party bags or gifts for the guests but think about it.

-You’ve provided the food, drink and entertainment so you’ve really got nothing to worry about.
-If you do want to give party favours then stick with something cheap and cheerful.
+You’ve provided the food, drink , and entertainment so you’ve really got nothing to worry about.
+If you do want to give party favors then stick with something cheap and cheerful.

 For a kid’s birthday party a cheap multi-pack of sweets distributed evenly will do the trick while for adults wine glass charms or some sugared almonds are bound to be a hit.
 You could even make your own gifts if you’re creatively inclined.

 Forgot balloons, banners , and streamers bought from a shop.
 Make your own decorations for kids’ parties – they can get involved too – and keep it simple and elegant for adults with nothing more than a little glitter and confetti and some beautiful flowers as a centerpiece.